Foreign relations of Northern Cyprus

 Northern Cyprus is recognised only by Turkey, a country which facilitates many of its contacts with the international community.
 After it was occupied by Turkey, Northern Cyprus' relations with the rest of the world were further complicated by a series of United Nations resolutions which declared its independence legally invalid.
 A 2004 UN Referendum on settling the Cyprus dispute was accepted by the Turkish Cypriots but rejected by the Greek Cypriots.
 After that, the European Union declared its intentions to assist in reducing the economic isolation of Northern Cyprus and began giving aid to the territory.
 However, due to pressure from Greece and the Republic of Cyprus, this aid coming from EU funds cannot be used on Greek Cypriot land and property nor on public bodies.
-As a result, these funds can be used only on 29 percent of people on the island of Cyprus (those under the de facto control of Northern Cyprus).
+As a result, these funds can be used only on 29% of people on the island of Cyprus (those under the de facto control of Northern Cyprus).

 There is an embargo against the entity in many areas, decisively affecting its attempts at international contacts and representation.

 International recognition

-At present Turkey is the only country which recognises Northern Cyprus.
+Turkey is the only country which recognises Northern Cyprus.

-In 1983 Bangladesh and Pakistan withdrew recognition after UNSC Resolution 541 amid international pressure.
+Rumors that Pakistan and Bangladesh briefly recognized Northern Cyprus right after its declaration of independence have persisted.
+At the time, Bangladesh denied that it recognized Northern Cyprus.
+However, a 2017 study of British diplomatic cables concluded that though Pakistan never recognized Northern Cyprus, Bangladesh seemingly extended recognition in 1983 "but quickly regretted the decision and so decided to pretend that it had not."
+Pakistan and Bangladesh were reportedly persuaded to withhold recognition under the threat that they would risk losing US foreign aid.